stephaneVercouillieBMID/slate/source/index.html.md

 Another option (using python) is available at: https://stackoverflow.com/questions/42504079/how-do-you-extract-n-and-e-from-a-rsa-public-key-in-python<br>
 ## How to Transfer JWKSets?
-The following link can be used to convert encoded public and private keys to JWKSet format: https://www.npmjs.com/package/rsa-pem-to-jwk
+The following link can be used to convert encoded public and private keys to JWKSet format:< a href= https://www.npmjs.com/package/rsa-pem-to-jwk
 ## What are the JWKSet requirements?
 In Opend ID Connect 1.0 the important is the jwKset which is exposed on a public URL and the linked chain of certificates which is included in our trust store.